 Special Academic Programs

-Students interested in engineering can work toward a Bachelor of Arts degree in engineering at Carthage or toward one of two dual-degree opportunities at either Case Western Reserve University in Cleveland or Washington University in St. Louis.
+Students interested in engineering can work toward a Bachelor of Arts degree with a major in engineering at Carthage or toward one of two dual-degree opportunities at either Case Western Reserve University in Cleveland or Washington University in St. Louis.
 The engineering science degree at Carthage teaches you to design and analyze devices and processes that solve all kinds of human problems by applying mathematics and science.

 With the dual-degree options, you’ll spend three years at Carthage and the final two years at either Case Western Reserve University or Washington University; upon graduation from the engineering school, you’ll receive a Bachelor of Arts degree from Carthage and a Bachelor of Science in Engineering degree from the engineering school.